edauda2016/hngi7/README.md

 # hngi7
-This is my initial commit to this repository.
+This is my first commit to the HNGi7 repository